-This section describes an application of the EDS for mining Nasdaq 100 financial time-series data streams.
-The EDS is used to "filter" the correlation matrix for detecting the dependencies among different stocks.
-The experiments reported here consider 99 companies from Nasdaq 100.
+In order to study the properties of the proposed EDS technique in a systematic manner, we performed controlled experiments with Nasdaq 100 financial time-series data streams.
+The EDS is used to generate a "filtered" correlation matrix that detects the dependencies among different stocks.
+This section reports the experimental results.

+This para needs updating The experiments reported here consider 99 companies from Nasdaq 100.
 We sample data every five minutes and each block of data is comprised of $m_i = 99$ rows.
 At any given moment the user is interested in the underlying dependencies observed from the current and previously observed data blocks.

 First let us study the effect of the EDS-based filtering on the eigen-states produced by this financial time-series data.
-Figure 3(Right) shows the distribution of eigen values from the covariance matrix (Cov_t) for different values of t.
-It also shows the theoretical lower and upper bounds (λ{\max} and λ{\min}) at different time steps (i.e. increasing Q).
-The eigen states falling outside these bounds are considered for constructing the "signal" part of the covariance matrix.
+Figure 3 (Right) shows the distribution of eigenvalues from the covariance matrix (Cov_t) for different values of t.
+It also shows the theoretical lower and upper bounds $(\lambda{\text{max}} \text{ and } \lambda{\text{min}})$ at different time steps (i.e. increasing Q).
+The eigen-states falling outside these bounds are considered for constructing the "signal" or "information" part of the covariance matrix.
 The figure shows that initially a relatively large number of eigen states are identified as noisy.
 As time progresses and more data blocks arrive, the noise regime shrinks.
 It is also interesting to note that the EDS algorithm includes the lower end of the spectrum in the signal part.
 This is philosophically different from the traditional wisdom of considering only those eigen states with large eigen values.

 In order to evaluate the online performance of the EDS algorithm we compare the eigen-space captured by the EDS at any given instant with respect to the "true" eigen-space defined by the underlying data distribution.
 Although data streams are conceptually infinite in size, the experiments documented in this section report results over a finite period of time.
 So we can benchmark the performance of the EDS with respect to the "true" eigen-space defined by the eigen vectors computed from the entire data set (all the data blocks) collected from the stream during the chosen period of observation.
-We first report the evolution of the signalpart of the covariance matrix along time and compare that with the "true" covariance matrix generated from the entire data set.
+We first report the evolution of the signal-part of the covariance matrix as a function of time and compare that with the "true" covariance matrix generated from the entire data set.
 We report two different ways to compute this difference:

 - 1. RMSE: The root mean square error (RMSE) is computed between the covariance matrices generated by the online EDS and the entire data set. - 2.
 Thresholded Error: This measure first computes the difference between the estimated and true covariance matrices.
-If the (i, j)-th entry of the difference matrix is greater than some user given threshold θ then the value is set to 1 otherwise 0.
+If the (i,j)-th entry of the difference matrix is greater than some user given threshold θ then the value is set to 1 otherwise 0.
 The total number of 1's in this matrix is the observed thresholded error count.

-Figure 4: The relative performance (thresholded error count in left and RMS error on right) of the EDS algorithm and the traditional approach using eigen vectors capturing 90% and 75% of the total variance.
+Fig. 4.
+The relative performance (thresholded error count in left and RMS error on right) of the EDS algorithm and the traditional approach using eigen vectors capturing 90% and 75% of the total variance.
 Different batch numbers correspond to different time steps.